awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateMedicalVocabulary.md

 For information about the errors that are common to all actions, see [Common Errors](CommonErrors.md)\.

  **BadRequestException**
 Your request didn't pass one or more validation tests\.
-For example, if the transcription you're trying to delete doesn't exist or if it is in a non\-terminal state \(for example, it's "in progress"\)\.
+For example, if the entity that you're trying to delete doesn't exist or if it is in a non\-terminal state \(for example, it's "in progress"\)\.
 See the exception `Message` field for more information\.
 HTTP Status Code: 400

  **ConflictException**